abeaucha/MouseHumanTranscriptomicSimilarity/AMBA/data/README.md

-Data for the Allen Mouse Brain Atlas (AMBA).
+Data for the Allen Mouse Brain Atlas:

 - DSURQE_tree.json: JSON file containing the AMBA hierarchical ontology, with leaf nodes corresponding to regions in the DSURQE atlas.